openbudgets/pipeline-fragments/FDPtoRDF/README.md

 The **FDPtoRDF.jsonld** file is a [LinkedPipes] pipeline fragment.
 It takes a [Fiscal Data Package] .jsonld descriptor as input, transforms the FDP into RDF OBEU representation and stores the result into a predefined triple-store.

 ## Prerequisities
 The pipeline uses [LinkedPipes component FDPtoRDF](https://github.com/opendatacz/lp-etl-components/tree/master/t-fdpToRdf), which is not part of LinkedPipes by default.
-You can deploy it into existing LinkedPipes installation by [downloading it](https://github.com/opendatacz/lp-etl-components/raw/master/t-fdpToRdf/deploy/t-fdpToRdf.zip) and extracting into `<Linked-pipes-directory>/deploy/components/`.
+You can deploy it into existing LinkedPipes installation by [downloading it](https://github.com/opendatacz/lp-etl-components/raw/master/t-fdpToRdf/deploy/t-fdpToRdf.zip) and extracting into `<Linked-pipes-directory>/deploy/jars/`.
 Restart LinkedPipes to load the component.
+The component needs LP-ETL version of commit [25e0bdd](https://github.com/linkedpipes/etl/commit/5b42e41a8986e93d092c7fff1e7d42c044a0873e) or later.

 ## Installation